softspike/softspike/README.md

 ### Hello there, I'm Evaldas<a href="https://www.gautamkrishnar.com/"><img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px"></a>
 <p>Welcome to my page!
 Nice to meet you.
 I’m currently burning keyboards and working on something cool 😉 .
-An MSc Computing student based in Cardiff 🏴󠁧󠁢󠁷󠁬󠁳󠁿 🇬🇧  that cannot stop thinking about a problem until it is solved 🤔.
+An MSc Computing student based in Cardiff 🏴󠁧󠁢󠁷󠁬󠁳󠁿 🇬🇧.
 I have worked on projects that explored the functionality of operating system specific applications to web frameworks.
 I love to learn and work with languanges and frameworks for building web applications.

 [![Linkedin Badge](https://img.shields.io/badge/-Linkedin-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://https://www.linkedin.com/in/brian-collins-6426301ab/)](https://www.linkedin.com/in/brian-collins-6426301ab/)